osm2pgsql-dev/osm2pgsql/CONTRIBUTING.md

 Names should use underscores, not camel case, with class/struct names ending in `_t`.

+## Documentation

+User documentation is stored in `docs/`.
+Pages on the OpenStreetMap wiki are known to be unreliable and outdated.

+There is some documentation in Doxygen-formatted comments.
+The documentation can be generated with ``doxygen docs/Doxyfile``.
+It is not yet hooked into the build scripts as most functions are not yet documented.

 ## Platforms targeted

 Ideally osm2pgsql should compile on Linux, OS X, FreeBSD and Windows.
 It is